openNDS/mesh11sd/README.md

 ## 1. The mesh11sd project

-  Mesh11sd is a dynamic management and parameter configuration daemon for 802.11s mesh networks.
+Mesh11sd is a tool for OpenWrt users looking to create and manage wireless mesh networks using the 802.11s standard.
+(1)

-  It was originally designed to leverage 802.11s mesh networking at Captive Portal venues but has now been open sourced.
-It enables easy and automated mesh network operation with multiple mesh nodes.

-  It has a comprehensive CLI based API allowing it to be integrated into typical Captive Portal operations but does not require a Captive Portal to be running.
+It helps automate the process, which can be complex, especially for those new to networking or for the more experienced wanting to rapidly deploy larger networks.

 ## 2. Overview

-**What is a Mesh?**
+### What is a Mesh Network?

-A mesh network is a multi point to multi point layer 2 mac-routing backhaul used to interconnect mesh peers.
-Mesh peers are generally non-user devices, such as routers, access points, CPEs etc..

-A normally configured user device, such as a phone, tablet, laptop etc., cannot connect to a mesh network.
-Instead, connection is achieved via a mesh gateway, a special type of mesh peer.

-**What is Mesh11sd**
+A mesh network is a type of network setup where devices, or "nodes," are interconnected in a way that allows them to communicate with each other directly, without needing a central hub like a router in a traditional network.

+Picture a web: each node can send, receive, and relay data to other nodes, creating multiple paths for information to travel.
+This makes the network flexible and resilient—if one node goes down, the others can still connect through different routes.

+In practical terms, mesh networks are often used in places where reliable coverage is tricky, like large homes, outdoor areas, or even smart cities.

+For example, some Wi-Fi systems use mesh technology with multiple units working together to blanket an area with signal, avoiding dead zones.

+They’re also common in things like IoT (Internet of Things) devices, where gadgets need to talk to each other efficiently.

+The beauty of it is the self-healing nature: the network adapts as nodes join or drop out, keeping things running smoothly.
+It’s less centralized, more cooperative—like a team passing a ball around until it reaches the goal.
+(2)

+### What is Mesh11sd

-Mesh11sd is an OpenWrt package that autonomously configures and manages all aspects of an 802.11s mesh backhaul network and its connected nodes.
+Mesh11sd is an OpenWrt package that autonomously manages all aspects of an 802.11s mesh network and its connected nodes.
+(3)

-**Are you sure you want a mesh?**

-A mesh is not a solution to enable your user devices to seamlessly roam from one access point to another.

-*It is unfortunate that some manufacturers have used the word “Mesh” for marketing purposes to describe their non-standard, closed source, proprietary “roaming” functionality and this causes great confusion to many people when they enter the world of international standards and open source firmware for their network infrastructure.*

-    The accepted standard for mesh networks is ieee802.11s.
-    The accepted standard for fast roaming of user devices is ieee802.11r.

-***These are two completely unrelated standards.***
+The package acts as a service daemon, dynamically configuring network parameters across multiple mesh nodes and is particularly useful for simplifying setup, reducing manual configuration, and improving network reliability.

 ## 3. Major Features:
  1. Auto configuration of 802.11s mesh backhaul